Robbinsdale

 1/3

-Three lakes and a collection of parks
+Three lakes and a collection of neighborhood parks

-Robbinsdale is home to a collection of parks and three lakes: Crystal Lake, Lower Twin Lake and Ryan Lake.
+Robbinsdale is home to a collection of neighborhood parks and three lakes: Crystal Lake, Lower Twin Lake and Ryan Lake.
 Residents can use Crystal Lake and Lower Twin Lake for boating and Ryan Lake for fishing.
-The largest park, Sochacki Park, is nearly 40 acres and features a dog park, picnic areas and hiking trails.
-Smaller parks throughout the community mean many residents can walk to a playground and small green space.
+The neighborhood’s largest park, Sochacki Park, is nearly 40 acres and features a dog park, picnic areas and hiking trails.
+Smaller parks throughout the neighborhood mean many residents can walk to a playground and small green space.
 Robbinsdale also has a community garden where residents can rent raised garden beds and a community gym and fitness center.
 Robbinsdale Recreation Services offers seasonal events and programs like sports leagues and summer camps.

 There is a fishing pier for people to enjoy at Twin Lake.